By: Nick Gardner

 Already operating on razor-thin margins that hover around 5% (dropping to under 2% for full-service operations) restaurants need daily vigilance in order to stay healthy.
 This is where Hone’s restaurant bookkeeping service and reporting platform can help save the day, by empowering you to monitor and manage costs without cutting corners.

-Boosting the Bottom Line
+Boost the Restaurant’s Bottom Line

 There are two ways of fattening up the bottom line: pruning outlays (without compromising on quality, of course), and increasing total revenues.
 With lockdowns shackling possibilities for attracting more customers, turning more tables, or simply raising prices, the smart option is to focus on spending less.
 Here are a few hints on how to do so, without compromising quality.